Admission requirements

 The university has the right to send candidates’ educational documents to the Estonian ENIC/NARIC Centre for evaluation.
 The function of candidates’ previous qualification(s) (formal access to further study) will be evaluated.
 For more information, please visit the Estonian ENIC/NARIC Centres’ homepage.

 The procedure may take up to 30 days starting from the day that candidates’ paper documents arrive at the university.
 The evaluation decision is made available to the candidate in the online application system DreamApply.
 The decision will include a short explanation based on an analysis of the educational system of the country the diploma has been issued in.
+In the case the evaluation result is negative, the candidate's application will be rejected.
 If not satisfied with the result of the evaluation, the candidate has the right to appeal the decision.
 In order to appeal the decision, the applicant shall send a written reasoned appeal along with additional documents to the e-mail address study@emu.ee.
 The appeal has to be submitted within 7 days starting from the date the decision was uploaded to DreamApply.

 Important dates